perrymacdougall/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This program is an exercise to work on my HTML, CSS, JS, jQuery and AJAX front-end skills, as well as some back-end skills, using Node, Express and MongoDB.
+This program is an exercise to work on my HTML, CSS, Sass, JS, jQuery and AJAX front-end skills, as well as some back-end skills, using Node, Express and MongoDB.

 ## Getting Started

 1. Install dependencies using the `npm install` command.
+2. This project also uses Sass to precompile the CSS, even though it's not listed in the package.json file under dependencies.
+Please run `npm install -g sass` at the CLI.
 2. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 3. Go to <http://localhost:8080/> in your browser.